NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 In all that follows, we pretend that each derivation has only one output.
 This doesn't change the reasoning but makes things easier to state.

-The gist of the design is that
+The gist of the design is that:

 - Some derivations can be marked as content-adressed (ca), in which case their output will be moved to a path `ca` determined only by its content after the build
-- Each (non content-adressed) derivation will have two outputs: A `static` one computed at evaluation time and a `dynamic` one computed from the dynamic outputs of its dependencies.
-These outputs may be identical if the derivation doesn't (transitively) depend on any ca derivation
-- just prior to being realized, each derivation gets rewritten by replacing each of its dependencies by its `dynamic` or `ca` path
+- When asked to build a derivation, Nix will instead compute a `dynamic` version of that derivation (where all the ca dependencies are replaced by their content addressed path), build this dynamic derivation and link back the original one to this build result.

 ## Example